grnet/snf-vmcatcher/README.md

         Options:
         * -image-list-url
              The URL of the image list.
 You can use an http(s) or file URL.
+          -token
+             The Personal Access Token (from https://appdb.egi.eu) to use for protected image lists & images

+    get-image-list      Retrieves a vmcatcher-compatible, JSON-encoded image list.
+Helpful for debugging.
+      Usage: get-image-list [options]
+        Options:
+        * -image-list-url
+             The URL of the image list.
+You can use an http(s) or file URL.
+          -token
+             The Personal Access Token (from https://appdb.egi.eu) to use for protected image lists & images

     drain-queue      Remove all events from the queue and do nothing with them.
       Usage: drain-queue [options]